-- 138. Identification of safeguarded land would be in accordance with paragraph 139 of the NPPF, bullet point c) which states that where necessary, plans should identify areas of safeguarded land between the urban area and the Green Belt, in order to meet longer-term development needs stretching well beyond the plan period. - 139.
-Our Clients accept that the Solihull Local Plan Review should aim to allocate sites sufficient to meet, as a minimum, the needs identified over the next 15 years to 2035, however, given that Solihull is covered by a significant area of Green Belt, they also consider it prudent for 'safeguarded' Green Belt sites to be identified to meet future need. - 140.
-It is recommend that 'safeguarded' Green Belt sites are identified in the Solihull Local Plan Review to ensure that, should the future housing requirement necessitate an early review of the Local Plan, in accordance with paragraph 33 of the NPPF, the allocation of additional sites can be achieved as quickly as practicable without the need to undertake a full review of the Green Belt boundary.
+- 130. It is recommend that 'safeguarded' Green Belt sites are identified in the SLPR to ensure that, should the future housing requirement necessitate an early review of the SLPR, in accordance with paragraph 33 of the NPPF, the allocation of additional sites can be achieved as quickly as practicable without the need to undertake a full review of the Green Belt boundary.
 This will ensure that the Green Belt boundaries will not need to be altered at the end of the plan period beyond those areas identified through the safeguarding policy approach.
-It will also provide greater certainty for developers and reduce the opportunity for 'planning by appeal' by minimising the time when planning policies which are most important for determining a residential planning application are out-of-date (paragraph 11 d) of the NPPF). - 141.
+It will also provide greater certainty for developers and reduce the opportunity for 'planning by appeal' by minimising the time when planning policies which are most important for determining a residential planning application are out-of-date (paragraph 11 d) of the NPPF). - 131.
 For the avoidance of doubt, paragraph 33 of the NPPF states, 'Policies in local plans and spatial development strategies should be reviewed to assess whether they need updating at least once every five years, and should then be updated as necessary.
 Reviews should be completed no later than five years from the adoption date of a plan, and should take into account changing circumstances affecting the area, or any relevant changes in national policy.
-Relevant strategic policies will need updating at least once every five years if their applicable local housing need figure has changed significantly; and they are likely to require earlier review if local housing need is expected to change significantly in the near future.'
+Relevant strategic policies will need updating at least once every five years if their applicable local housing need figure has changed significantly; and they are likely to require earlier review if local housing need is expected to change significantly in the near future.' - 132.
+Identification of safeguarded land would be in accordance with paragraph 139 of the NPPF, bullet point c) which states that where necessary, plans should identify areas of safeguarded land between the urban area and the Green Belt, in order to meet longer-term development needs stretching well beyond the plan period.

-In summary, we firmly believe that it would be in accordance with national and local plan policies for our Clients' site to be allocated for residential development in the forthcoming
+In summary, we firmly believe that it would be in accordance with national and local plan policies for our Client's site to be allocated for residential development in the forthcoming Submission version of the Solihull Local Plan Review.